LiberationFrequency/BazzArch/README.md

 * an Internet connection
   Unfortunately it downloads some things on every build, even if you have all packages available.
   see this for a possible solution: http://software.techforums.space/software/easy-way-to-use-archiso-for-100-offline-installs-all-packages-on-iso-4928fb3f.html

+* for this configuration you need a minimum of 2 (1.9) Gigabyte RAM.
+4 (3.8) Gigabyte for suspend to RAM.

 HowTo: